Pothala-Chaya-Devi/Inverse_Design_ELM_WiFi6E/README.md

 Rows 53–103: Gain values (in dB).

-Rows 104–153: Radiation pattern data points.
+Rows 104–153: Radiation pattern data points (restricted to E Plane of both the bands).

 Rows 154–157: Antenna geometry variables used for the design.